 Did you know...?

 The banana contains significantly more carbohydrates than other fruits.
-In addition to its high energy value, it also contains many minerals, such as potassium, phosphorus, magnesium and vitamin E.
+In addition to its high energy value, it also contains lot of potassium and magnesium.

 1 portion a day corresponds to: